 The story behind the yummy eggs.............

 The eggs from The Paddock are laid by our own entertaining chickens who live at The Paddock, our 6 acre small holding or by local, small scale, free range chicken keepers who we know and trust.
-We aim to get the eggs to you within 48 hours of them being laid, however this is not always feasible but you can rest assured they are always fresh and will never be more than 7 days old when they reach you.
+We aim to get the eggs to you as soon as possible after being laid, so you can rest assured they are always fresh and will never be more than 7 days old when they reach you.

 Did you know?

 The eggs you buy off the shelf in the supermarket can legally sit in a packing centre for up to 10 days from the date they were laid before they reach the shelves.
 If you add on the time given for the shelf life, imagine how old the eggs could be if you buy them a couple of days before the best before date!
 All eggs that reach the customer within 10 days of being laid can legally be marketed as fresh or extra fresh!

 We pride ourselves on freshness here at The Paddock.
 By the end of Friday every week, there is not a single egg left in sight at The Paddock.
 We then start collecting them again from scratch on Saturday morning ready for the delivery service that coming Wednesday and Thursday and the farm shop Wednesday to Friday.
 Due to the way the delivery service works, this means that some customers will receive eggs laid that day, whilst some will receive eggs laid a couple of days ago.
 It is not possible to give everyone eggs laid that day but all eggs will be fresh and just as yummy!
-If you have any concerns regarding the freshness of your eggs, please do not hesitate to contact Laura.
+If you have any concerns regarding the freshness of your eggs, please do not hesitate to contact us.
 You are more than welcome to come and collect your eggs on the day they are laid if you so wish.